 REPUBLIC OF KOREA

-Kuk Hoe
+Kuk Hoe (National Assembly)

-Type of political regime: presidential
+Type of political regime presidential

-The President is the Head of State and represents the state vis-à-vis foreign countries (Article 66 of the Constitution).
+Notes The President is the Head of State and represents the state vis-à-vis foreign countries (Article 66 of the Constitution).

-Head of the executive: President of the Republic
+Head of the executive President of the Republic

-Executive power is vested in the executive branch headed by the President, who has the responsibility and duty to safeguard the independence, territorial integrity, and continuity of the state and the Constitution.
+Notes Executive power is vested in the executive branch headed by the President, who has the responsibility and duty to safeguard the independence, territorial integrity, and continuity of the state and the Constitution.
 The Prime Minister assists the President and directs the executive Ministries.
 More generally, the State Council deliberates on important policies that fall within the power of the executive (Article 88 of the Constitution).
 It is composed of the President, the Prime Minister, and other members numbering no more than 30 and no less than 15.

-The President is elected by universal, equal, direct, and secret ballot by the people (Article 67 of the Constitution).
+Method for appointing the executive The President is elected by universal, equal, direct, and secret ballot by the people (Article 67 of the Constitution).
 The Prime Minister is appointed by the President with the consent of the National Assembly (Article 86 of the Constitution).
 The members of the State Council are also appointed by the President, on the recommendation of the Prime Minister.
 The Heads of executive ministries, finally, are appointed by the President from among members of the State Council on the recommendation of the Prime Minister.

-The term of office of members of the National Assembly is four years, and does not coincide with the term of the President, which is five years.
+Term of office of the executive and coincidence with the term of the legislature The term of office of members of the National Assembly is four years, and does not coincide with the term of the President, which is five years.
 The President cannot be re-elected.

-Members of the National Assembly may not concurrently hold any other office prescribed by law, except for the position of member of Government (Article 43 of the Constitution).
+Incompatibility of the functions of member of the executive and member of Parliament No Members of the National Assembly may not concurrently hold any other office prescribed by law, except for the position of member of Government (Article 43 of the Constitution).

-Dissolution of Parliament: No
+Dissolution of Parliament No

 • Circumstances